web20opensource/emailTesting_GmailApi/README.md

  For this configuration, each email contains an id and based on this one the queries are run and the results are iterated to get the reports

+ is reusable code and more features are being added.

  Added a link test to check if a link is correct or not.

  Can enable or disable tests commenting or uncommenting.

- Can work with different languages as long as is supported by utf-8 enconding.
+ Can work with different languages and countries as defined as long as is supported by utf-8 enconding.